 Moscow on 27 August.

-This meeting was so remarkable because it showed so clearly that the Kerensky government’s sun was setting, that power was slipping from the grasp of the capitalist parties.
+This meeting was so remarkable because it clearly showed that the Kerensky government’s sun was setting, that power was slipping from the grasp of the capitalists.
 They were losing control of the country and the spirit of revolution in the army was growing over their heads.
 The administration more or less acknowledged this at the meeting.
-All their troubles were compounded by a conspiracy for the Emperor.
+All their troubles were compounded by a conspiracy for the Tsar.
 It failed and the authorities arrested and held the most dangerous conspirators.
 But this couldn't be more than a little consolation.

-It couldn't solve the problems that had to listen to; that
+It couldn't solve the problems that it had to listen to; that

 one of the biggest ports on the Baltic had fallen into the hands of the Germans,